Easy No Bake Cookies, just like you remember, but better. We make these easy no bake oatmeal cookies on repeat, and soon you will, too.

 Classic No Bake Cookies

-These are the classic chocolate and oatmeal no bake cookies that are made with peanut butter.
-My husband’s dad made these for him growing up and I grew up with a version my mom’s best friend, Connie, made.
-I found any excuse to go to Connie’s house because her no bake cookies were always the best.
+These classic chocolate oatmeal no-bake cookies are made with peanut butter.
+My husband grew up with his dad making them, and I grew up loving the version my mom’s best friend, Connie, made—I’d find any excuse to visit her because her cookies were always the best.

 Now we make them one to two times a week.
 I am not kidding about that, so it shouldn’t have been a surprise that Jersey said it’s the food that represents us best.
 If we had a family crest, a no bake cookie would be the centerpiece!

-After making this recipe countless times I can tell you what makes it so special.
-Whenever we share them with friends and family they want to know the secret – they’re that good!
+After making these countless times, I can say they’re truly special.
+Whenever we share them, friends and family always ask for the secret—they’re that good!

 Add peanut butter and vanilla and stir to combine.